Cheese Manicotti Skillet + Video

 If you have dinner guests, finish off the meal with an easy tiramisu or 2-ingredient affogato.

-Cheese Manicotti FAQ
+Stuffed Manicotti Recipe FAQ

 Can I substitute cottage cheese for ricotta?

 Yes!
 Cottage cheese has a similar mild taste and fewer calories than ricotta.
-The manicotti filling won’t be quite as creamy, but your meal will still be delicious.
+The cheese manicotti filling won’t be quite as creamy, but your meal will still be delicious.

-Will this recipe work with stuffed shells?
+Will this stuffed manicotti recipe work with jumbo pasta shells?

-How do I save leftovers?
+How do I save leftover stuffed manicotti?

-I wouldn’t recommend freezing this dish though, since dairy tends to have an unpleasant texture once thawed and reheated.
+I wouldn’t recommend freezing this particular dish though, since dairy tends to have an unpleasant texture once thawed and reheated.

 melted white cheese on top of pasta sauce